yuluyan/LuyanSite/content/posts/vps-ss-manager.md

 db: 'db.sqlite'
 {{< /highlight>}}

-Create a type {{< mmaf m false >}} GUI config file for the master server.
+Create a type {{< f m  >}} GUI config file for the master server.
 The address should be the actual IP address of the master server.
 {{< highlight yml "hl_lines=4 5 16-18 33" >}}
 # webgui.yml
 type: m